 Admiral Hood had insufficient troops available to hold them all.
-Initially, his British contingent no more than 1,200 men from the 11th, 25th, 30th and 69th Regiments of Foot, all of whom had been embarked on the fleet as marines when the war began, and although they were supported by nearly 3,000 Spaniards, the latter soon proved to be unreliable.
+Initially, his British contingent no more than 1,200 men from the 11th, 25th, 30th and 69th Regiments of Foot.
+They all became embarked on the fleet as marines when the war began.
+Although supported by nearly 3,000 Spaniards, the latter soon proved to be unreliable.

 Despite the arrival of Sardinian, Neapolitan and some additional British troops (the later drawn from the 2nd and 18th Regiments of Foot), the land commander, Lord Mulgrave could do little to strengthen the defences.

 A French force that quickly grew to over 20,000 men, including the young Napoleon Bonaparte as captain of artillery.

 29th November 1793, An ill-directed attack on a French redoubt at Aresnes, to the West of the port, led to heavy British losses.
 Afterwards the defences began to crack.

 17th December 1793, Napoleon led an assault on Point l’Eguilette, overlooking the inner harbour.
 During the attack Napoleon suffered a bayonet wound to his leg from a British soldier.
 The Spanish and Neapolitan contingents withdrew from Toulon without consulting their allies.